EmeraldSlash/SessionLocker/docs/index.md

 type SaveDataPatcher
 ```

-### Global default callbacks & configs
-These may also be defined in LockerSpecs, and the ones in LockerSpecs will
+Global default callbacks & configs may also be defined in LockerSpecs, and the ones in LockerSpecs will
-override these global ones.
+override the global ones which are listed here:

 ```
 .Default_LockerSpec_ReportDataStoreError()